radheshyam999/infinite/README.md

-can control
-this project basically a form  like Instgram pleas check than you ll know that how is project  // withe help of html css javascript and boostarp  //
+this  project developed with help html css javascript jqurey this is form for like instgram it is responsive and form is  fully validatable